Cimzia side effects and how to avoid them

 - Reactivation of a hepatitis B virus

 If you experience any of these serious side effects, stop taking Cimzia and seek medical attention immediately.
-You are encouraged to report negative side effects of prescription drugs to the FDA.
+You are encouraged to report the negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch, or call 1-800-FDA-1088.

 How long do Cimzia side effects last?